 Unique local shops also line your route.
 There is an old-fashioned department store that carries chocolates, furniture, clothing and luggage.
 There is a pet boutique, a jewelry store, a hardware store, and many other shops to offer you goods to remember your visit to Los Alamos.

-The Historical Museum gift shop stocks books, toys, cards and souvenirs that are uniquely Los Alamos.
+The History Museum gift shop stocks books, toys, cards and souvenirs that are uniquely Los Alamos.